CIDRAM/CIDRAM/_docs/readme.en.md

 #### <a name="CDN_CACHING_PROBLEMS"></a>Will problems occur if I use CIDRAM at the same time as using CDNs or caching services?

 Maybe.
 This depends on the nature of the service in question, and how you're using it.
 Generally, if you're only caching static assets (images, CSS, etc; anything that doesn't generally change over time), there shouldn't be any problems.
 There may be problems though, if you're caching data that would otherwise typically be generated dynamically when requested, or if you're caching the results of POST requests (this would essentially render your website and its environment as obligatorily static, and CIDRAM is unlikely to provide any meaningful benefit in an obligatorily static environment).
 There may also be specific configuration requirements for CIDRAM, depending on which CDN or caching service you're using (you'll need to ensure that CIDRAM is configured correctly for the specific CDN or caching service that you're using).
 Failure to configure CIDRAM correctly may lead to significantly problematic false positives and missed detections.

+#### <a name="DDOS_ATTACKS"></a>Will CIDRAM protect my website from DDoS attacks?

+Short answer: No.

+Slightly longer answer: CIDRAM will help reduce the impact that unwanted traffic can have on your website (thus reducing your website's bandwidth costs), will help reduce the impact that unwanted traffic can have on your hardware (e.g., your server's ability to process and serve requests), and can help to reduce various other potential negative effects associated with unwanted traffic.
+However, there are two important things that must be remembered in order to understand this question.

+Firstly, CIDRAM is a PHP package, and therefore operates at the machine where PHP is installed.
+This means that CIDRAM can only see and block a request *after* the server has already received it.
+Secondly, effective [DDoS mitigation](https://en.wikipedia.org/wiki/DDoS_mitigation) should filter requests *before* they reach the server targeted by the DDoS attack.
+Ideally, DDoS attacks should be detected and mitigated by solutions capable of dropping or rerouting traffic associated with attacks, before it reaches the targeted server in the first place.

+This can be implemented using dedicated, on-premise hardware solutions, and/or cloud-based solutions such as dedicated DDoS mitigation services, routing a domain's DNS through DDoS-resistant networks, cloud-based filtering, or some combination thereof.
+In any case though, this subject is a little too complex to explain thoroughly with just a mere paragraph or two, so I would recommend doing further research if this is a subject you want to pursue.
+When the true nature of DDoS attacks is properly understood, this answer will make more sense.

 ---